Shimba Tsuchiya

-Shimba Tsuchiya (土屋 神葉, Tsuchiya Shinba) is a Japanese actor and voice actor currently affliated with Trans World Japan.
-He debuted as an actor in 2005 and as a voice actor in 2016.
+Shimba Tsuchiya (土屋 神葉, Tsuchiya Shinba) is a Japanese actor.
 Tsuchiya is best known for portraying Tsutomu Goshiki in Haikyū!! and Tatara Fujita in Welcome to the Ballroom.
 As an actor, he is best known for his role of Toshio Saeki in the 2009 horror film, The Grudge 3.
 He has two older sisters; Honoka, a model, and Tao Tsuchiya, also an actress.